iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> Gets too difficult too quickly, and coach voices are a bit lifeless and uninspiring.
+But it's got me off my arse and running so doing something right.<br> :date: __2020-11-30 10:02:56__

+> It helps.
+I havent run for ages preferring exercise classes but during lockdown it has helped me keep active<br> :date: __2020-11-27 13:20:06__

+> App has been very good, excellent place to start your running<br> :date: __2020-11-26 11:41:30__

+> Good but touch sensitive that pauses unintentionally<br> :date: __2020-11-26 09:48:50__

+> It's a really good app to ease into running, but starting on week 3, the app crashes after the first run every single time.
+It's super annoying as I have to keep the time myself and cannot rely on the trainer's voice to tell me when I can stop.
+Such a shame given the first two weeks were a bliss.
+Maybe they'll provide a fix soon.<br> :date: __2020-11-25 11:37:44__

+> Good way to build up running pace.
+However really annoying that if I don't hold my phone the app stops working 😩<br> :date: __2020-11-23 22:50:39__

 > The program itself is great and I'm really enjoying it but the app keeps crashing.
 I have to keep restarting it which is frustrating when I'm trying to get into a rythmn and flow with my running.<br> :date: __2020-11-23 01:09:53__

 > Jo is off putting talking nonsense and making you think its time to stop running, twice now she's ruined my run.
 So annoying!
 Only talk when it's time to stop.<br> :date: __2020-11-22 20:43:51__